changelly/api-changelly/README.md

 }
 ```

-Note: first

 ### **Getting Exchange Status**

-With the transaction ID, obtained from createTransaction call, you can get exchange status to notify your user or provide additional support.
+With the transaction ID obtained from `createTransaction` call, you can get exchange status to notify your user or provide additional support.

-Example:
+Example request:

 ```json
 {